akshita001/MachineLearningSolution/README.md

 ### SOLUTION
 - Please go to my interactive notebook below for complete solution and approach.
   - The Notebook File
-  - The PDF version of the Notebook (this can be referred in case not all information are visible properly in the Notebook.
+  - The PDF version of the Notebook (this can be referred in case not all information are visible properly in the Notebook).
 This is same as Notebook File.

 ### SOURCE OF DATASET taken from here - https://www.kaggle.com/pavlofesenko/titanic-extended